okta/okta-sdk-dotnet/oas3/output-csharp-netcore/docs/ApplicationApi.md

 # **UploadApplicationLogo**
 > void UploadApplicationLogo (string appId, System.IO.Stream file)

+Upload a Logo

 The file must be in PNG, JPG, or GIF format, and less than 1 MB in size.
 For best results use landscape orientation, a transparent background, and a minimum size of 420px by 120px to prevent upscaling.

-Update the logo for an application.

 ### Example
 ```csharp